ETS-ReactNative5/Appmed/rn-test/README.md

 ```
 npm install -g expo-cli
 ```
-2. Install Xcode or Android Simulator
+2. Install Xcode to access the IOS Simulator or Android Studio Emulator

 3. Go in the rn-test folder and execute the following line:
 ```